 Description and Site

 The Description appears alongside the number on invoices and in the portal.
 Use it to label each number.
-The Site groups numbers together on invoices and in the portal.
-This grouping can be used for cost-centre billing.
+The Site groups numbers together on invoices and in the portal, which can be used for cost-centre billing.

 Number Status